Introduction

 The Maha Perahera

-The final night of the festival is marked by the Maha Perahera, the grandest of all processions.
-This event is a culmination of all the previous processions, showcasing the full splendor of Sri Lankan culture and religious devotion.
+The grandest processions of the festival is the Maha Perahera, the final night of the festival.
+This is a culmination of all the previous processions for which this is the pinnacle point, which displays the full exuberance of Sri Lankan culture and religious devotion.

 The Elephants

-Elephants play a crucial role in Esala Perahera.
-The lead elephant, known as the Maligawa Tusker, carries the golden casket containing the replica of the Sacred Tooth Relic.
-These majestic animals are adorned with lavish garments and lights, making them a breathtaking sight.
+Esala Perahera just would not be quite the same without elephants.
+It bears bearing in mind that the lead elephant, the Maligawa Tusker, bears the golden casket that has a replica of the Sacred Tooth Relic.
+These animals are laden with beautiful garments and lights, but an astonishing sight.

 The Dancers and Drummers